iann0036/tabd/README.md

 Or install from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=iann0036.tabd).

-To add web-based UI support and/or webpage clipboard support, you must also install the [browser extension](https://github.com/iann0036/tabd-extension) and its associated native host tool.
+To add web-based UI support and/or webpage clipboard support, you must also install the [browser extension](https://github.com/iann0036/tabd-extension) and its associated browser helper tool.
+Use the command `Tab'd: Install browser helper` to install the browser helper tool onto your machine.

 ## Usage

 Tab'd works automatically in the background once installed.
 It will:

-1. **Track all code changes** in supported file types
+- **Track all code changes** in supported file types
-2. **Classify edit types** based on how the code was added
+- **Classify edit types** based on how the code was added
-3. **Store tracking data** persistently for later analysis
+- **Store tracking data** persistently for later analysis
-4. **Show visual indicators** when blame view is enabled
+- **Show visual indicators** when blame view is enabled

 ### Commands